Leangonplu/ML-Projects-Industries/README.md

 *Help Wanted: If there are contributors willing to help fill out and maintain a Python analysis section in any of the following sectors and industries, please contact me.
 I can also be contacted to add additional industries.
 The goal is to work together to create a useful and up-to-date resource for the Python community.*

-# Machine Learning Application Catalog
+# Machine Learning Application & Data Science Catalog
 (*inspired by awesome-machine-learning*)